• Link to Facebook

 What are the “baby blues”?

 It is not uncommon to have the “baby blues” during the first days or weeks after delivery.
 They most often happen suddenly on the third or fourth day after delivery.
-The “baby blues” have the following symptoms.
-But each woman may have slightly different symptoms:
+Each person may have slightly different symptoms.
+They include:

 It is common for these “baby blues” feelings to go away soon after they start and usually without treatment.
-These symptoms may also be present in postpartum depression.
+They may also be present in postpartum depression.
 Postpartum depression is a more severe form of “baby blues.”
-Birth parents with postpartum depression may have trouble coping with their daily tasks.
+If you have postpartum depression, you may have trouble coping with your daily tasks.

 What is postpartum depression?

 Postpartum depression is much more serious and lasting than the “baby blues.”
 The following are the most common symptoms of postpartum depression.
 But each person may have slightly different symptoms.
-Symptoms may include:
+They may include:

-• Mood swings with exaggerated highs, lows, or both
+• Mood swings with huge highs, lows, or both.

-• Overconcern for or overattentiveness of the newborn, or a lack of interest in the newborn
+• Overconcern for or over attention to the newborn, or a lack of interest in the newborn.

 What causes postpartum depression?

-While the exact cause for postpartum depression is unknown, it is likely that a number of different things are involved.
-These may include:
+The exact cause of postpartum depression is unknown.
+But it is likely that a number of different things are involved.
+They may include:

-• The changing of roles (as a spouse and new parent)
+• The changing of roles (for example, as a spouse and new parent).

 How is postpartum depression diagnosed?